Essae Martha Culver: Library career

 In the summer of 1925, she moved to Baton Rouge, Louisiana to be the executive secretary of the Louisiana Library Commission.
 She was later named the first state librarian of Louisiana.
 The Louisiana Library Commission took Culver's advice and recommendations and decided to establish one demonstration library in a northern Louisiana parish and another in the southern part of the state.
 Culver directed a project to establish public libraries in rural Louisiana, funded by a grant of $50,000 from the Carnegie Corporation.

 After Culver's arrival in Louisiana, she received a letter from Louisiana lawyer J.O.
 Modisette who wanted to offer his services in any way possible.
 Culver accepted his offer as she had identified shortcomings in the existing library law.
 Modisette was a licensed California lawyer, and his familiarity with both Louisiana and California laws was a benefit since the development of rural libraries in Louisiana was modeled on that of California.
 Culver and Modisette continued their working relationship until his death in 1942.
 Modisette served as the Louisiana Library Commission's chairman.

 Culver also worked to establish a library school at Louisiana State University.

-Culver was elected president of the Louisiana Library Association in 1928, and the organization named a distinguished service award for her in 1964 which "Honors a librarian whose professional service and achievements, whose leadership in Louisiana association work, and whose lifetime accomplishments in a field of librarianship within the state merit recognition of particular value to Louisiana librarianship."
+Culver was elected president of the Louisiana Library Association in 1928, and the organization named its highest award for her in 1964 which "Honors a librarian whose professional service and achievements, whose leadership in Louisiana association work, and whose lifetime accomplishments in a field of librarianship within the state merit recognition of particular value to Louisiana librarianship."

 She was president of the League of Library Commissions and the Southwestern Library Association.
 She was also the seventh woman president of the American Library Association and served from 1940 to 1941.

+Culver collected bookplates and a web exhibit at Library History Buff displays many of these.

 Culver retired in 1962 and she died in Baton Rouge on January 3, 1973, of respiratory failure.